akomiqaia/portfolio/readme.md

 # Ideas

-- Using perlin noise to drow backgrounds
-- get p5.js involved
-- keep react in mind
+- project needs to be rewritten in react
 - particles.js can be cool as well
   - it implemetns better with react
-  - react particles.js has funcitonality of mapping around SVG polygons and create dynamic paricles moving only on a ceratin path
+  - react particles.js has funcitonality of mapping around SVG polygons and create dynamic paricles moving only on a certain path

-- work on the icon.
+- work on the icons
+- color pallet needed